-The Elementary School has a closed campus.
+The Elementary Schools have a closed campus.
 This means that students must eat at school and may not leave the school grounds at lunchtime unless the student has a medically prescribed diet that must be monitored at home.
-A note from the appropriate physician will be needed for verification of such a circumstance.
+A note